Thompson Sampling for Combinatorial Semi-Bandits: Proof of Theorem

-{\KeyLemmatwo*} \begin{proof} Since the oracle use greedy algorithm to get the result, then by Fact \ref{Fact_Bijection_zheng}, there are two possibilities: (a) the steps remain until that one to choose arm $i$, (b) those steps have changed because of $\theta_j(t)$ is modified to $\theta_j'(t)$.
+\begin{proof} Since the oracle use greedy algorithm to get the result, then by Fact \ref{Fact_Bijection_zheng}, there are two possibilities: (a) in the greedy algorithm, the steps remain until that one to choose arm $i$, (b) those steps have changed because of $\theta_j(t)$ is modified to $\theta_j'(t)$.

 If (a) happens, as now $\theta_j'(t) > \mu_j - \varepsilon \ge \theta_i(t)$, we will choose arm $j$ instead of arm $i$.

 If (b) happens, notice that arm $j$ is always available during all the previous steps, and only its sample value becomes larger.
 So the only way is to choose arm $j$ earlier. \end{proof}